Wednesday, February 28, 2018

 McKinney Conference Room

-Registration is required.
-Refreshments will be held until the start of the event and thereafter distributed on a first-come, first served basis to those on standby.
+Registration is at capacity.
+Lunches will be held until the start of the event and thereafter distributed on a first-come, first-served basis to those on standby.

 Young people in Tel-Aviv protesting police violence against Israelis of Ethiopian descent, were holding signs saying “Black Lives Matter.”
 Several months later, and a few miles south, it was Arab residents in Jaffa protesting the police killing of a young man.
 As the custodians of the state’s monopoly of legitimate violence, Police carry a heavy symbolic load as well as practical importance for citizen’s well-being.
 Yet, for minority groups the legitimacy of police is questioned.